Troppy2/parkandgo/README.md

+Here is the updated `README.md` file for the Park&Go project.
+It now includes a dedicated section for the performance testing you conducted, detailing the setup, results, and key findings from the Locust test.

+---

 # Park&Go v1.05

 A smart parking assistant web application designed for the University of Minnesota Twin Cities campus.
 Park&Go helps students find optimal parking spots based on their location, schedule, and preferences.